renhancxu/cmpinf0010-lab-6/README.md

 # cmpinf0010-lab-6
-This is the repository for lab 6 in CMPINF 0010.
+This is the repository for lab 6 and lab 7 in CMPINF 0010.

 The file DoSomethingRenhan.py first asks the user for their name.
 Then, it asks the user for a string.
-Finally, it displays every other character of the string reversed.
+Finally, it displays every other character of the string reversed and capitalized.

+To use it, run `python DoSomethingRenhan.py` in the command line, enter your name, and then enter another string.

+To contribute to the repository, enter `git clone https://github.com/renhancxu/cmpinf0010-lab-6.git` into the command line.
+After making your contributions, enter the following commands to push the contribution back to the cloud.
+`git add .`
+`git commit -m "your commit message"`
+`git push origin main`

+Please also read LICENSE.md and CODE-OF-CONDUCT.md.